LB-Brandon/FoodInventoryServer/README.md

 3. Make your changes and commit: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Create a pull request.

-## License

-This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.